 Although University Housing Services strives to provide housing for all incoming freshmen, there is no guarantee that all first year frosh will be accommodated at the start of the academic year.
 Priority is given to all mandatory freshmen who graduated high school outside a 30-mile radius of SJSU who complete their online housing application (electronically signing the License Agreement, remit the $50 non-refundable application fee and initial housing payment) by the May 1, 2020 deadline.

 Situations which can prevent a first-time freshman from securing housing include:

-- Filling out the online housing application, but not remitting the mandatory $50 non-refundable application fee, not electronically signing the License Agreement and/or neglecting to remit the initial housing payment.
+- Filling out the online housing application, but not remitting the mandatory $50 non-refundable application fee, not electronically signing the License Agreement, a minor not designating a parent/guardian or legally responsible adult to electronically sign the License Agreement and/or neglecting to remit the initial housing payment.
 The online housing application must be completed (electronically signed License Agreement, $50 non-refundable application fee and initial housing payment) in order for the application to be considered complete.
-In addition, all minors under the age of 18 must submit a signed hard-copy of the License Agreement which also includes the signature of an adult guarantor.

 Once you have applied for admissions to SJSU and are assigned an SJSU ID#, you will be able to apply for on-campus housing.
 You are encouraged to apply for on-campus housing early; however, UHS is not able to allow you to move in until you have been admitted to the University.

 The Apartments remain open during both winter and spring break periods at no additional fee.
 The Suites, Classics and CV2 also remain open during the spring break period at no additional fee; however, they are closed during the winter break period.
 If you need to stay in your Suites, Classics or CV2 room during the winter break period, please inquire at the UHS Housing main office.
 If there is space available, winter break housing may be offered.
 Meals are not served during either winter or spring break periods.
 There is an additional fee for winter break housing in the Suites, Classics or CV2 (if space is available).